coder-apr-5/resume/README.md

 # About Me
 HeY PaLs,I'm *APURBA ROY*, Enthusiastic and dedicated & Highly motivated Computer Science student with a passion for technology and innovation.
 Proficient in programming languages and Web Developmernt with a solid foundation in software development methodologies.
 Demonstrated ability to collaborate effectively in team environments and adapt to new challenges.
-Now I'm persuing BTech CSE SVIST'27 passonate in Coding & Web Development,aspiring on AI & ML, also learning DSA.
+Now I'm persuing BTech CSE from SVIST'27 passionate in Coding & Web Development,aspiring on AI & ML, also learning DSA.
 Eager to contribute skills and knowledge to a dynamic organization while continuing to learn and grow in the field of computer science.
 Let's get started.

 # Skills :